 - Place lid on rondeau pan or Dutch oven and place in the oven.
-Cook at 350 degrees for 2.5 hours.
-Check to see if beans are fully cooked.
-More chicken stock may be needed if liquid reduces too much.
+Cook at 350 degrees Fahrenheit for 2 1/2 hours.
+Check to see if the beans are fully cooked.
+More chicken stock may be needed if the liquid reduces too much.

 (By Shashi Charles, blogger/recipe developer, Savory Spin)

-- 1.5 cups Navy beans, canned or dried (if using dried beans, soak overnight, rinse, and boil with water for 1 hours)
+- 1 1/2 cups navy beans, canned or dried (if using dried beans, soak overnight, rinse, and boil with water for 1 hour)